 By Dan Toh (CEO of RunningStream International)

 RunningStream commenced in the year 2006 with a passion for real estate investing.
-Our team of dynamic financial professionals help clients achieve their financial aspirations to build long-term sustainable wealth through real estate.
+Our team of dynamic financial professionals strives to help clients achieve their financial aspiration to build long-term sustainable wealth through real estate.

 This article is contributed by RunningStream International (Singapore).